clause-bielefeld/clause-bielefeld.github.io/students.md

 # Theses

 Feel free to contact us if you are interested in doing a project or writing your BA or MA thesis on NLP/Computational Linguistics!
-Please also take note of our available supervisors and their respective topics of interest.

 <!--
 ## Completed Theses